While bodybuilders have many protein sources to pick from, tilapia is one of the best proteins to add to their diets.

 Easy to Digest

-1 Con of Eating Tilapia For Bodybuilding
+1 Drawback of Eating Tilapia

 Omega 6 vs. Omega 3 Ratio

-One of the main concerns of tilapia is its omega-6 to omega-3 ratio.
 Omega-6 fatty acids tend to have an inflammatory effect, while omega-3 fatty acids tend to be anti-inflammatory.

 Can You Eat Tilapia Before Workouts?

-Although fish is easier to digest than meat or chicken, I would still advise having it 1-2 hours before a workout (compared with 2-3 hours for red meat).
-Along with it, you can include a carb option like sweet potato or rice to provide the necessary energy you need before training.
+Although fish is easier to digest than meat or chicken, I would still advise having tilapia 1-2 hours before a workout.

 Another great option to increase your carbs is having a fruit-based sauce with fish.
 For example, one of my favorite combinations is having mango salsa with tilapia.